Neural Parameter Estimation with Incomplete Data: Methodology

 \subsection{Neural Bayes estimators}

-The goal of parametric point estimation is to estimate a $p$-dimensional parameter $\vec{\theta} \in \Theta$ from data $\vec{Z} \in \mathcal{Z}$ using an estimator, $\hat{\vec{\theta}} : \mathcal{Z}\to\Theta$.
-For ease of exposition, we let $\Theta \subseteq \mathbb{R}^p$ and $\mathcal{Z} \subseteq \mathbb{R}^n$, although the approaches we describe generalize to other spaces.
+The goal of parametric point estimation is to estimate a $d$-dimensional parameter $\vec{\theta} \in \Theta$ from data $\vec{Z} \in \mathcal{Z}$ using an estimator, $\hat{\vec{\theta}} : \mathcal{Z}\to\Theta$.
+For ease of exposition, we let $\Theta \subseteq \mathbb{R}^d$ and $\mathcal{Z} \subseteq \mathbb{R}^n$, although the approaches we describe generalize to other spaces.
 A ubiquitous decision-theoretic approach to the construction of estimators is based on average-risk optimality (e.g., \citeauthor{Lehmann_Casella_1998_Point_Estimation}, \citeyear{Lehmann_Casella_1998_Point_Estimation}, Ch.~4; \citeauthor{Robert_2007_The_Bayesian_Choice}, \citeyear{Robert_2007_The_Bayesian_Choice}, Ch.~4).
-Consider a loss function $L: \Theta \times \Theta \to [0, \infty)$ and, for ease of exposition, assume that the prior measure for $\vec{\theta}$ admits a density $\priordensity(\cdot)$ with respect to Lebesgue measure on $\mathbb{R}^p$.
+Consider a loss function $L: \Theta \times \Theta \to [0, \infty)$ and, for ease of exposition, assume that the prior measure for $\vec{\theta}$ admits a density $\priordensity(\cdot)$ with respect to Lebesgue measure on $\mathbb{R}^d$.
 Then the Bayes risk of the estimator $\hat{\vec{\theta}}(\cdot)$ is

-where here and throughout, for generic random quantities $A$ and $B$, we use $f_{A\mid B}(\cdot \mid \cdot)$ to denote the conditional probability density/mass function of $A$ given $B$, and $f_{A}(\cdot)$ to denote the marginal probability density/mass function of $A$.
-Any minimizer of \eqref{eqn:BayesRisk} is said to be a \textit{Bayes estimator} with respect to $L(\cdot,\cdot)$ and $\priordensity(\cdot)$.
+where here and throughout, for generic random quantities $A$ and $B$, we use $p_{A\mid B}(\cdot \mid \cdot)$ to denote the conditional probability density or mass function of $A$ given $B$, and $p_{A}(\cdot)$ for the corresponding marginal.
+When clear from context, we omit subscripts for brevity.
+A minimizer of \eqref{eqn:BayesRisk} is said to be a Bayes estimator with respect to $L(\cdot,\cdot)$ and $\priordensity(\cdot)$.

-Bayes estimators are functionals of the posterior distribution (e.g., the Bayes estimator under quadratic loss is the posterior mean) and are often unavailable in closed form.
+Bayes estimators are functionals of the posterior distribution (e.g., the posterior mean under quadratic loss) and are often unavailable in closed form.
 However, since estimators are mappings from the sample space $\mathcal{Z}$ to the parameter space $\Theta$, Bayes estimators could, in principle, be approximated well by a sufficiently flexible function.
-Recently, motivated by universal-function-approximation theorems \citep[e.g.,][]{Hornik_1989_FNN_universal_approximation_theorem, Zhou_2020_universal_approximation_CNNs} and the speed at which they can be evaluated, neural networks have been used to approximate Bayes estimators.
-Let $\hat{\vec{\theta}}_{\vec{\gamma}} : \mathcal{Z}\to\Theta$ denote a neural network parameterized by $\vec{\gamma}$, that is,
+Recently, motivated by universal-function-approximation theorems \citep[e.g.,][]{Hornik_1989_FNN_universal_approximation_theorem, Zhou_2020_universal_approximation_CNNs} and the speed at which they can be evaluated, neural networks have been used to approximate Bayes estimators \citep[see, e.g.,][Sec.~3.1]{Zammit_2024_ARSIA}.
+Let $\vec{f} : \mathcal{Z}\to\Theta$ denote a neural network parameterized by $\vec{\gamma}$, that is,